Analysis | Are we really going to reject democratic elections to soothe Trump’s ego?

 Except that he is.
 His administration is refusing to recognize Biden as the election’s winner, hampering his ability to begin his transition effort.
 That decision trickles down to government agencies, meaning that Biden’s team can’t begin outreach necessary for taking over in January.
 White House staff have reportedly been told that if they begin looking for new jobs they’ll be fired, an apparent attempt to freeze the current administration in place as though it isn’t going anywhere.

 The broader downside for humoring him is the continued erosion of confidence in the election results and to elections more broadly.
-Trump spent months preparing for a loss by telling his followers that he would win barring fraud; now that he's lost, he's pinning the blame on Democratic deviousness.
-Again, the claims are unfounded — but, more broadly, they're ludicrous.
+Trump spent months preparing for a loss by telling his followers that he would win barring fraud; now that he’s lost, he’s pinning the blame on Democratic deviousness.
+Again, the claims are unfounded — but, more broadly, they’re ludicrous.
 The Democrats stole the presidency, but not the Senate?
 They decided not to build on their advantage in the House?
-They managed an operation in multiple states which added tens of thousands of votes to the count without leaving any evidence behind?
+They managed an operation in multiple states that added tens of thousands of votes to the count without leaving any evidence behind?
 Without a single person admitting to involvement?

-Still, we have once-credible people such as Sen. Lindsey O. Graham (R-S.C.) telling Fox News’s Sean Hannity that Republicans only lose elections when “they cheat.”
+Still, we have once-credible people such as Sen. Lindsey O. Graham (R-S.C.) telling Fox News’s Sean Hannity that Republicans lose elections only when “they [Democrats] cheat.”
 In May 2016, Graham warned that the Republican Party would be “destroyed” if it nominated Trump as its presidential nominee.
 Now, he’s walking arm-in-arm with Trump as the president works to eviscerate confidence in the foundation of democratic governance.

 But why?
 What's the motivation for the Republican establishment and elected officials to do so?